 Thompson is a very small town located in the state of Ohio.
 With a population of 2,146 people and just one neighborhood, Thompson is the 448th largest community in Ohio.

-Thompson is a blue-collar town, with 36.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Thompson is a town of professionals, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Thompson who work in office and administrative support (11.94%), sales jobs (7.27%), and management occupations (6.73%).
+Thompson is a blue-collar town, with 36.79% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Thompson is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Thompson who work in office and administrative support (11.84%), management occupations (7.56%), and food service (6.56%).

-A relatively large number of people in Thompson telecommute to their jobs.
-Overall, about 15.07% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.15% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Thompson is a great place for families with children to consider.
 First of all, many other families with children live here, making Thompson a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Thompson has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Thompson’s overall crime rate is lower than average for the country.

 The people who call Thompson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Thompson residents report their race to be White.
-Important ancestries of people in Thompson include German, English, Irish, Italian, and Polish.
+Important ancestries of people in Thompson include English, Irish, German, Italian, and Finnish.

 The most common language spoken in Thompson is English.
 Other important languages spoken here include Italian and Polish.